 As I spent my day watching my cell phone almost four hours and half after I came back from shopping, it just dawned on me that I idled away another half a day.
 I sort of felt I deserved it given that I really did overwork myself in the last week with a project I am in charge at work.
 Sometimes, getting too immersed in work gives me fear that I am starting to think I have to do everything the moment they arise, but it is not true.
 It is important to take a break.
 Tomorrow I am going out, but today, I didn’t really spend my time with anyone else but my family.

 It is funny to recall the time I was first coming up with the idea of this blog.
 I named it the polite times in the most sarcastic way, because I was too much unsatisfied with the world around me.
 I wanted to tell the world that how unfairly I was treated, and how much grievances I have left in my heart, suffocating me every day.
 I thought of explaining everything real in a form of fictional writing that I would eventually convince everybody, but I was wrong.
 It was ugly, and sounded like a mad person talking.
 I can still feel sadness looking at myself in that stage.

-I was talking about hobbies that I used to or ought to by social pressure feel shameful about.
+I was talking about hobbies that I used to or ought to feel shameful about by certain social standards.
 Yet it sounds like this still has to do with my insecurities of the past few years.
 I never properly explained myself and never will.
-So this might give a fresh start with the acknowledgement that I do enjoy idling away sometimes, and do play computer games even this day when I get bored.
+So this might give a fresh start with the acknowledgement that I do enjoy idling away sometimes which may be playing games even this day when I get bored.
 I am happy that I am able to admit, because I will still play even when I am older as long as I could enjoy them for what they are and find pleasure and rest in enjoying the fun they can offer.

 Perhaps it would be a nice practice to phrase them in a more professional and trusted manner when I get to talk about it.